Helliconia: Phagors

-Phagors, also called ancipitals (meaning "double-edged", in reference to their horns), are white-furred humanoid beings, roughly the size of humans but with features resembling the mythical minotaur.
+Phagors, also called ancipitals (meaning "double-edged", in reference to their horns), "shaggies," and "fuggies," are white-furred humanoid beings, roughly the size of humans but with features resembling the mythical minotaur.
 They are intelligent, with their own language and culture, but their civilisation has never advanced beyond a hunter-gatherer level.
-Having evolved during Helliconia's earlier cold period, phagors are very different from humans in many ways: their blood is golden rather than red, their guts are located above their lungs, and they have an utterly alien intellect and psychology.
+Having evolved during Helliconia's earlier cold period, phagors are very different from humans in many ways: their blood is golden rather than red, their guts are located above their lungs, their brains are uni-hemispheric, and they have an utterly alien intellect and psychology.
 They are described as hardy and long-lived, though not tolerant of warm conditions and water.
 If a phagor reaches great age, it begins to shrink and gradually becomes keratinised, so that it eventually resembles a small totem showing no outward signs of life.
 Living phagors continue to be able to communicate with the spirits of these keratinised ancestors by assuming a mental state called tether.
 When in tether, they perceive their ancestors as small quadrupedal sprites.
 These sprites, as ancestral spirits able to be contacted, fulfil the same role as the human "gossies" and "fessups".

 Since the capture of the Helliconia system by Freyr and the subsequent evolution of humans, the two species have been in constant conflict, with the phagors dominant during the great winter and the humans dominant during the great summer.
 The slow swings in fortune between the two species are governed by the planet's climatic and biological cycles, rendering military conflicts between them essentially irrelevant.
 In a reversal of their original relationship, phagors are sometimes employed as soldiers or kept as slaves by humans, and humans are sometimes kept as slaves by phagors, during both seasons.